 We aim to foster a love of reading and offer a wide range of reading material including our core reading scheme Oxford Reading Tree.
 Reading and comprehension skills are developed using a variety of methods, including the teaching of phonics.
 Some of the resources we use include Jolly Phonics, Letters and Sounds, Phonics Play and Big Cat Phonics.

 We aim for children to become clear, fluent and confident speakers and our children take part in many presentations and school performances.
-Good listening is developed in many ways such as stories being read or discussion in learning circles.
+Good listening is developed in many ways such as listening to stories being read or discussion in learning circles.

 We aim to make Maths relevant and enjoyable and promote a cross curricular approach in learning whenever possible.
 Children enjoy many practical experiences to acquire skills and understanding in number, shape and space (geometry), measure and data handling/statistics.
 They are encouraged to use these skills so that they can manipulate numbers easily, make reasoned arguments and solve problems.
 Children are given opportunities to learn individually, in groups and as a class through mathematical challenges.

 RE is a compulsory component of the curriculum in all schools.
 RE at The Grange is taught in accordance with the Surrey Syllabus which is updated every five years.
 At each Key Stage, teachers may draw from other religions and viewpoints, as appropriate to recognise and celebrate the diversity of the school community, especially those views represented in their own class.
 Whilst R.E encourages the understanding of difference and diversity within and across religions it is important that mainstream views and practices predominate through the units studied.

 In Reception children are taught RE through the topics of 'Specialness', 'Celebration' and 'Belonging' based upon children's own lives and experiences.
 Christianity and other religions and beliefs represented in their own class are introduced.

 For Key Stage One, children follow the Surrey Syllabus Units and are introduced to the study of Christianity and aspects of Judaism and Islam and where appropriate consider non-religious worldviews.

 All children are engaged in comparative topics where they discuss big questions such as 'Who looks after our world?' and 'What can we learn from stories?'